polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-3-transfer-funds.md

 yarn;
 yarn start;
 ```
-If you run this example, you will get find our `Transfert` component below the Balance table.
+If you run this example, you will get find our `Transfer` component below the Balance table.
 ![All balances](/docs/tutorials/basic-dapp/assets/part-3-1.jpg)

 [Part 4 - Use external accounts ->](part-4-use-external-accounts.md)